 How does the Tinplate Can Handle seal to prevent leaks or spills?

-The seal of a tinplate can handle is designed to prevent leaks or spills by securely attaching the handle to the body of the can while maintaining the can's integrity.
+tinplate can handle is designed to prevent leaks or spills by securely attaching the handle to the body of the can while maintaining the can's integrity.
 Tinplate can handles are commonly used on certain types of cans, such as paint cans, chemical cans, and industrial containers.
 The handle serves as a convenient way to carry or transport the can.
 Here's how the tinplate can handle seal works to prevent leaks or spills:

 Attachment Mechanism: The tinplate can handle is typically affixed to the can using a secure attachment mechanism.
 This mechanism may involve folding, crimping, or fastening the handle to the can body.